DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

    Successfully setup board.

    * If the sync fails or if a chip doesnt sync immediately:
        - Turn the power off
-       - Try reseating the chip in the socket and reseating the mezannine board on the test board.
+       - Try reseating the chip in the socket.
          CHECK THE MEZANNINE BOARD IS TIGHTLY SCREWED IN
        - Power cycle and rerun the script.

-   * Repeat this step until the chip consistently syncs immediately.
+       - If this doesnt work after several attempts, try putting in a new chip and then a new board.

+   * Switch the power off and repeat this step.
+Make sure chip synchs immediately after cycling power twice and rerunning the initialization and sync script.

 6) Start monitoring the chip output
    ---------------------------------